-The certificate was one of the only global health programs offered completely online, hence providing opportunities of advanced study for health care professionals across the globe.
+The certificate was one of the only global health programs offered completely online, hence providing opportunities for advanced study for healthcare professionals across the globe.

 Dr. Ladd has developed and leads an innovative program of global health immersion for Master's level students who are in their last semester of training at the Institute.
 As a part of the program, the students conduct research and participate in clinical activities in a rural area of South India.

 This program grew out of a Fulbright Fellowship that Dr. Ladd was awarded in 2012.
 Dr. Ladd was the only nurse faculty member in the country to be awarded the prestigious Fulbright Scholar award for the 2011-2012 academic year in India.
 She spent six months teaching and conducting research at Manipal University in southwestern India.

 Specifically, she taught research methodology to graduate nursing students, conducted seminars with the College of Pharmaceutical Sciences and the Kasturba International Medical College, and initiated a research project on drug counseling behaviors by nurses in India.
 She also consulted with an Indian hospital system regarding nurse practitioner training and participated in clinical activities at village clinics.

 Dr. Ladd was among 21 nurses from around the globe who were honored by the non-profit organization Nurses With Global Impact May 10, 2019, at the 3rd Annual Celebration of International Nurses Day.
 She was recognized for her outstanding leadership, creativity, and compassion in the field of nursing.
 She and the other nurses, who are impacting lives with quality care and comfort and serving as role models for future generations of caregivers, were recognized at the United Nations in New York.